openfga/rfcs/20221012-add-type-restrictions-to-dsl-syntax.md

 ```
 If the type restriction takes (t, r) to the empty set we will simply write nothing in our model.

+Notice the the addition of type restrictions means we may drop `self` from the DSL.
+This is because if a pair (type, relation) has a non-empty set of type restrictions, then the assumption is that (type, relation) is a pair that allows a direct relation to type.
+This may become clear from the example below.

 #### Example

 Let's look at a concrete example.
 Consider the model: